SenseNet/sncom-resources/content/docs/api/basic-concepts/entry.md

 ## Accessing binary stream

 Binary data (value of a binary field) is represented by an [OData Named Resource Stream Value](https://www.odata.org/documentation/odata-version-3-0/json-verbose-format/) stream value.
 The `media_src` and `content_type` properties are filled with proper values, while the `edit_media` and `media_etag` properties are not supported.
-Check out the "Binary" property of the following response as an example:
+Check the "Binary" property of the following response as an example:

 ```json
 {